kaitwalla/angular-proficiency/steps.md

 2. Add a new method to the Articles service that returns the user's articles filtered by whether they have favorites.
 3. Display just the title and the number of favorites on the page (design is not super important, just make it look decent).

-Part III - Enhancement
+PART III - Enhancement

-The application profile settings screen
+The application profile settings screen currently has no validation.

+1. For frontend validation, please make all fields required.
+2. The username field should require at least 3 characters.
+3. The password field should meet basic security requirements.
+4. The email field should be a valid email address.